Study in a "Classroom as Big as the Outdoors"

 The Wheaton College Science Station offers the College's longest running off-campus program on a park-like 50 acres in the Black Hills of South Dakota.

-The summer program offers courses to meet the entire general education requirement in the nature cluster (introductory geology, astronomy or meteorology, and environmental geology or environmental science), and upper division courses for majors in biology (zoology, botany, and ecology), geology (field methods and field mapping), and environmental science.
+The summer program offers courses to meet the entire Christ at the Core general education requirement (introductory geology, astronomy and meteorology, and environmental science), and required biology courses for environmental science and biology majors (zoology and botany, and ecology) every year.

 Learn more about: